webtoknow/fx-trading-app/04_Backend_Development/Theory/README.md

 ```

 ## Controller
-Controller classes contain endpoints - the access points from which an outside system can interact with our application.
+Controller classes contain endpoints - the access points from which an outside system, also called a client, can interact with our application.
-The endpoints receive requests from the other systems, and pass the requests to service classes which execute the business logic.
+The endpoints receive requests from the client systems, and pass the requests to service classes which execute the business logic.

+In a way of speaking, we can look at controllers as backend delegators of client requests to the service or business layers of the application.

 Outside System ------> [Controller -> Service -> Repository] ------> Database